umati/UA-for-Industrial-Joining-Technologies/OPC_UA_Servers/Release2/README.md

 2. Added newer version of the OPC UA SDK received.
 3. Fixed issue related to method call where TrimmedString was not getting converted internally when passed as an input argument.

+2024-03-10: Few enhacements and issue fixes as follows.
+1. Updated the formally released NodeSets.
+2. Correction in the NamespaceIndex of JoiningSystem->Identification
+3. Minor bugs and optimizations.